allenai/natural-instructions/README.md

 # A Repository of Community-Driven Natural Instructions

 **TLDR;** this repository maintains a community effort to create a large collection of tasks and their natural language definitions/instructions.
-We're looking for more contributions to make this data bigger! 🙌
+We're looking for more contributions to make this data bigger! 🙌 We invite submission of new tasks to this benchmark by way of [GitHub pull request](https://github.com/allenai/natural-instructions-expansion/pulls), through **September 15, 2021**.
+The contributors with meaning contribution to our tasks will be included as co-authors on a paper that will annoucne the benchmark as well as analysis/results on it.

 ## Background
 ### Why define tasks in natural language?